MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ## Phase 4: Configure a policy to run the flow<a name="configure-policy"></a>

-1. In Cloud App Security, click **Control**, and then click **Policies**.
+1. In Defender for Cloud Apps, click **Control**, and then click **Policies**.

 1. In the list of policies, on the row where the relevant policy appears, choose the three dots at the end of the row, and then choose **Edit policy**.

-1. Under **Alerts**, select **Send alerts to Flow**, and then select **Run antivirus scan using Windows Defender upon a Cloud App Security alert**.
+1. Under **Alerts**, select **Send alerts to Flow**, and then select **Run antivirus scan using Windows Defender upon a Defender for Cloud Apps alert**.

     ![Screenshot of the policy page, showing the alerts settings section.](media/tutorial-flow-templates-alerts.png)

 Now every alert raised for this policy will initiate the flow to run the antivirus scan.

-You can use the steps in this tutorial to create a wide range of workflow-based actions to extend Cloud App Security remediation capabilities, including other Defender for Endpoint actions.
-To see a list of predefined Cloud App Security workflows, in Power Automate, [search for "Cloud App Security"](https://go.microsoft.com/fwlink/?linkid=2102574).
+You can use the steps in this tutorial to create a wide range of workflow-based actions to extend Defender for Cloud Apps remediation capabilities, including other Defender for Endpoint actions.
+To see a list of predefined Defender for Cloud Apps workflows, in Power Automate, [search for "Defender for Cloud Apps"](https://go.microsoft.com/fwlink/?linkid=2102574).

 ## See also